Architecture Overview¶

 What Surface provides¶

 Every Surface has a rectangular region (_x, _y, _width, _height) and a list of entities (_entities).
-It provides:
+It provides position resolution, 12 builder methods, entity management, anchors, connections, custom data, and parametric positioning.
+See the Drawing reference for the complete API.

 Subclass responsibilities¶